queryluke/masseffect-5e/static/data/backgrounds/escort.md

 <div class="hr"></div>

 ### Suggested Characteristics
-When creating a Escort, think about how they feel about their situation.
+When creating an Escort, think about how they feel about their situation.
 Do they enjoy their work?
 Do they hate it?
 Is there a reason they're doing it?
 This can be useful in deciding how your Courtesan will act.

 d8 | Personality Trait